rednafi/rednafi.com/content/go/omit_dev_dependencies_in_binaries.md

-While working on a new CLI tool[^1] for checking dead URLs in markdown files, I came across this neat convention: you can specify dev dependencies in a `tools.go` file and then exclude them while building the binary using a build flag.
+While working on a new CLI tool[^1] for checking dead URLs in markdown files, I came across this neat convention: you can specify dev dependencies in a `tools.go` file and then exclude them while building the binary using a build tag.

 Here's how it works.
 Let's say our project `foo` currently has the following structure: